do-know/Crypt-LE/README.md

 Windows binaries include export functions into PFX/P12 format, which is normally required by IIS.
 The export (in addition to saving certificates in PEM format) can be activated by specifying a PFX password with `--export-pfx` option.

+### IDN (INTERNATIONALIZED DOMAIN NAMES) SUPPORT

+If you are using IDN (Internationalized Domain Names) and generating a certificate for those, you can either encode those into "[punycode](https://www.punycoder.com/)" form by yourself, or let the client do that for you.
+Please note that for the conversion to work properly you need to have correct locale settings on your system.
+For Linux-based systems you can check that with the "locale" command, for Windows make sure that "System locale" in the Control Panel is set correctly.

 ### RENEWALS